-Living as young Christians ... three members of the Archdiocese's Catholic Youth Ministry, Matthew Heffernan, Bernard Drum and Anna McCarthy, speak of their experiences.
-Mind your language Watch your language ... the executive officer of Catholic Vocations Ministry Australia had this advice for Catholics.
-When Catholics spoke of vocation, they usually referred to the priesthood or religious life, Sr Mary Ryan said.
-She challenged Catholics to think more carefully about how they used the word vocation.
+"Most young people leave school without knowing their selves settled in life.
+They asked themselves when will I marry and who will I marry, rather than should I Living as young Christians ... three members of the Archdiocese's Catholic Youth Ministry, Matthew Heffernan, Bernard Drum and Anna Mind your language Watch your language ... the executive officer of Catholic Vocations Ministry Australia had this advice for Catholics.
+When Catholics spoke of vocation, they usually referred to the priesthood or religious life, Sr about how they used the word vocation.
 Priests and religious were sometimes the worst offenders in not saying what they meant when they used the word.
-The "Most people simply don't know that everyone has a vocation by their baptism," she said.
-She called on Catholics to "watch your vocation language", as it was "a reflection of the theology we addressed the convention.
-"My overwhelming experience is that, on the whole, our parish priests at home in their parishes are positive, energetic and enthusiastic," he said.
-"They love their Catholic press also still had a way to go.
+The "Most people simply don't know that everyone has She called on Catholics to "watch your vocation language", as it was "a reflection of the theology we Catholic press also still had a way to go.